janellewong/StreetEats/README.md

 - Tables users and lists have one to many relationships with lists, businesses and listcontents respectively.

 ---
+### Docker  Containers in the Instance

+- StreetEats
+- PostgreSql
+- Nginx-Certbot

+---
 ### Monitoring

 This project is being monitored through a combination of the tools

 - cAdvisor (Port 8080)